hackathon-arch/ERP_Project/server/readme.md

   - [ ] Create routes for admins to get lists of data needed for the frontend, such as `GET /api/v1/users/students` (get all students) or `GET /api/v1/hostel/rooms` (get all rooms).

 ### then we need to start on working for frontend

+also added the issue in the main repo